 I still have the poster now, though framed rather than stuck on a wall with blu tac.
-One day in 2011, nearly twenty years after buying it I looked at the poster again and thought that I’d like to explore this idea further, and that is where the blog comes in.
+Years later, around the time I first became a father, I found myself staring yet again at the poster.
+In, what I suppose was a defiance of Orwell’s pram in the hallway, I thought that I’d like to explore some of its themes in writing and that is where this blog comes in.

-From an early age I’ve been especially interested in two things: Books and Cities.
+From an early age I’ve been especially interested in two things: Books and Cities, or in a wider sense ‘place’.
 The books part is easy to explain – my parents were both booksellers who loved what they sold so much that a lot of their stock ended up staying at home, where I grew to love it as well.
 There’s more detail on their shops here.

-This blog is an attempt to record and share thoughts and ideas about these and other mutable areas and sites within cities, as well as posts about books and bookshops I have enjoyed – plus the occasional digression into other territories such as music, art history and landscape in a more general sense.
+This blog is an attempt to record and share thoughts and ideas about these and other mutable areas and sites within cities and sometimes elsewhere, as well as posts about books and bookshops I have enjoyed – plus the occasional digression into other territories such as music, art history and landscape in a more general sense.

 Why Richly Evocative?

 The phrase is a staple cliché of book, film and music reviews.
-It tends to be used when a reviewer means to convey that a book has some whiff of nostalgic appeal; whether it concerns 1970s football, Elizabethan privateers, or the travels of 19th century Persian noblemen.
+It tends to be used when a reviewer means to convey that a book has some whiff of nostalgic appeal; whether concerning 1970s football, Elizabethan privateers, or the travels of 19th century Persian noblemen.

-I once set up a spoof book review website called Richly Evocative, which featured ridiculously exaggerated examples of hackneyed publishers’ blurbs (at the time I had a job writing copy for Book Club Associates), this site no longer exists, but I’ve kept the name as it seems appropriate for a blog where I bang on about places I have been and things I have liked.
-I sincerely hope that it offers readers something more than a one-man nostalgia fest.
+I once wrote a spoof book review website called Richly Evocative, which featured exaggerated examples of hackneyed publishers’ blurbs (at the time I had a job writing copy for Book Club Associates), this site no longer exists, but I’ve kept the name as it seems appropriate for a blog where I bang on about places I have been and things I have liked, or found interesting.